Passive Thermal Computing Infrastructure

 Step 06

-An armored umbilical carries power and fiber from shore to the submerged frame.
+Armored umbilicals run from each power hut underground to the units.
 Within minutes of submersion, GPU junction temperatures reach thermal equilibrium.
-Validated testing showed 50–57°F temperature reduction and full thermal equilibrium in under one hour at 300W sustained load.
+Validated testing showed 50–57°F temperature reduction and full equilibrium in under one hour at sustained load.

 Where It Deploys